VRL example reference

 "foo": 2

-array includes the specified item
+value array includes the specified item.Array includes

-includes(["apple", "orange", "banana"], "banana")
+includes(["apple", "orange", "banana"], "banana")truekeys

 Get keys from the object

-keys({"key1": "val1", "key2": "val2"})
+keys({"key1": "val1", "key2": "val2"})["key1","key2"]length

-Returns the length of the value
+Returns the length of the value.

 - If

-is an array, returns the number of elements. - If
+valueis an array, returns the number of elements. - If

-is an object, returns the number of top-level keys. - If
+valueis an object, returns the number of top-level keys. - If

 Length (object)